Fun Things To Do in Rotterdam

 If you want to learn all about Rotterdam’s iconic architecture, you can take a 2.5 hour walking tour.

-Rotterdam Public Art
+Rotterdam Public Art & Street Art

 Walking Rotterdam’s streets you will start to notice sculptures everywhere.
 Maybe one of the most famous is the Santa Claus by Paul McCarthy better known as “Kabouter Butt Plug” for obvious reasons.
 Another favorite of mine is a sculpture over the Maas by Auke de Vries known as the “wash line”.

 Be sure to also visit the Westerkade to see the public gardens created by famous Dutch landscape designer Piet Oudolf.
 His wild layered style looks great in all seasons.

 If street art is more your style, download the Rewriters app for a guide to the city’s best!
 Spotting public art and street art is one of my favorite cool things to do in Rotterdam.
 You can also take a guided tour to discover the street art of the city with a local expert.